 You must charge sales tax on the entire charge to your customer, including travel, parts, and the hourly service charge.

-Expenses also include interest charges paid by a seller or lessor that are passed through to the customer.
+Expenses that are included in the taxable receipt also include any interest charges paid by you that you pass through to the customer.

 Trade or volume discounts